Arthur Cairns, 2nd Earl Cairns: Marriage and issue

 Cairns died of pneumonia on 14 January 1890, aged 28, at 18 Queen Street, Mayfair, London.
 He was buried at Bournemouth in Hampshire.
 He died intestate, and his estate was administered in April 1890 at £5,135.
 Having only a daughter, his titles passed to his younger brother, Herbert John Cairns, 3rd Earl Cairns.

 After his death, his widow remarried to Maj.
-Roger Cyril Hans Sloane-Stanley of Paultons in 1899 (the High Sheriff of Hampshire in 1913), before her own death on 20 June 1951.
+Roger Cyril Hans Sloane-Stanley of Paultons in 1899 and had issue (the High Sheriff of Hampshire in 1913), before her own death on 20 June 1951.